Celine Wong Katzman

 The Pointer

-I curated The Pointer, an exhibition by Ryan Kuo on the construct of whiteness and its involvement in technological aesthetics and productivity, on view June 7 - August 5 at bitforms gallery in New York.
+I commissioned and curated The Pointer, an exhibition by Ryan Kuo featuring three new software artworks addressing the construct of whiteness and its involvement in technological aesthetics and productivity.
+Kuo’s approach wryly follows the American “model minority” identity politic, in which the tools are accepted as a given and either successfully made one’s own, or enforce further assimilation into whiteness.
+The Pointer was on view June 7 - August 5 at bitforms gallery in New York.

 pdf